Security-Onion-Solutions/securityonion-docs/logstash.rst

 If you want to check for dropped events, you can enable the dead letter queue.
 This will write all records that are not able to make it into Elasticsearch into a sequentially-numbered file (for each start/restart of Logstash).

-This can be achieved by adding the following to ``/etc/logstash/logstash.yml``:
+This can be achieved by adding the following to the Logstash configuration:

 ::